 Everything you do and think is going to show up in your brain somehow.
-When you’re frustrated, when you learn a language, move your arm, or fall in love, there will be some neurons and brain regions that will light up.
+When you’re frustrated, when you learn a language, move your arm, or fall in love, there will be some neurons, and brain regions will light up.

 This is also the case when we enter a flow state.
 When we start to perform at our best, when we lose our sense of time, when our inner critic goes quiet and our attention consumed, we can look inside the brain to see what’s going on in a less subjective, more physical sense.

 In doing so, we might be able to get a greater understanding of the benefits of flow and how we can achieve it.
 While there is still a lot to learn, we know that different stages of flow in what’s called the Flow Cycle with their own unique signature of brain waves and neurotransmitter activity.

 Flow states that result in feelings of selflessness, timelessness, effortlessness and richness tend to show up in low alpha and high theta brainwave states.

 Here’s how to apply the Flow Cycle to get into more flow states in your challenging activities: